Architecture

 A more detailed account of the course and an indication of the nature of the studio design projects can be found on the Department's website.
 This website also contains the latest details of any additional course costs associated with the study of Architecture at Cambridge (scroll down to the bottom of the page).

-At Magdalene, we pride ourselves in being one of the largest and most successful Colleges in Architecture.
-Over the years, we have fostered our students to become socially responsible architects and/or built environment specialists who are proficient in both the sciences and the arts of architecture.
+At Magdalene, we pride ourselves on being one of the most successful colleges for Architecture.
+Over the years, we have trained our students to become socially responsible architects and/or built environment specialists who are proficient in both the sciences and the arts of architecture.

 We understand the needs of our Architecture students.
-Rooms offered to our first year students will have larger desks to accommodate for the subject’s space requirements.
-We are the only College offering large-scale drawing plotting service, which is indispensable for studio projects.
-Our constantly expanding library is well-stocked with architectural textbooks, providing a good coverage for the Tripos education and beyond.
+Rooms offered to our first year students will have larger desks to accommodate the subject’s space requirements.
+We are one of the few colleges that offer large-scale drawing plotting service in-house, which is indispensable for studio projects.
+Our constantly expanding library is well-stocked with architectural textbooks, providing good coverage for the Tripos education and beyond.
 At Magdalene, our students' academic development and performance are our priorities.
 We are committed to providing Architecture students a strong supportive environment for their studies.

 A high proportion of Magdalene's Architecture graduates proceed, through postgraduate study in Cambridge or elsewhere, into architecture practice.
 Of those who replied to a recent request for information, about 70% were either in architecture practice or completing post-graduate degrees in architecture.
 Many of those who graduated from Magdalene a decade or more ago are Partners or Principals in leading Architecture practices, for example Bernard Hunt (1963) is Chairman of HTA, Robin Nicholson (1963) is a Partner in Edward Cullinan Architects and John Bushell (1984) is a Director at Kohn Pedersen Fox Associates.